-This implies that the theory reduces to a single scalar equation $\text{det}(\bm{C} - \bm{I}) = 0 $ for the volume fraction $f$.
-(See Theorem 2 of \cite{Chen2013} for the definition of $\vec{C}$.)
-It turns out \cite{ball_fine_1987} that in all cases, det$(\vec{C}-\vec{I}) = 0$ is a quadratic equation for $0 \leq f \leq 1$.
-There are various possibilities of this quadratic function, as seen in Fig. \ref{fig_meaning_cofactor}.
-It can have no real root, as seen in Fig. \ref{fig_meaning_cofactor}a.
-Many martensitic steel (but not all) has non-reversible martensite, with Fig. \ref{fig_meaning_cofactor}a holds for all twin system.
-Or, It can have exactly two roots $f^*$ and $1-f^*$ as shown in Fig. \ref{fig_meaning_cofactor}b: many NiTi-based or Cu-based shape memory alloys satisfy this classic case.
+This implies that the theory reduces to a single scalar equation $\text{det}(\mat{C} - \mat{I}) = 0 $ for the volume fraction $f$ (See Theorem 2 of \cite{Chen2013} for the definition of $\mat{C}$).
+It turns out \cite{ball_fine_1987} that in all cases, $\det(\mat{C}-\mat{I}) = 0$ is a quadratic equation for $0 \leq f \leq 1$.
+There are various solutions of this quadratic equation, as seen in Fig. \ref{fig_meaning_cofactor}.
+This may have no real roots, as seen in many martensitic steels that exhibit non-reversible martensite.
+Alternatively, it may have exactly two roots, $f^*$ and $(1-f^*)$, as shown in Fig. \ref{fig_meaning_cofactor}a; many NiTi- or Cu-based shape memory alloys satisfy this classic case.
 Also, a mild inequality must be satisfied for these roots to give a solution.
-If it holds, then among these two roots, there are two interfaces corresponding to $f^*$ and two interfaces corresponding to $1-f^*$ i.e., four solution per twin system as shown in Fig. \ref{fig_meaning_cofactor}(top, right).
-If these two roots $f^*$ and $1-f^*$ occurs at 0 and 1, as shown in Fig. \ref{fig_meaning_cofactor}c, and again if a certain inequality holds, this is the situation we discussed in the section 4 above for the compatibility condition $\lambda_2 = 1$.
-The four possible interfaces are shown to the right of Fig \ref{fig_meaning_cofactor}c.
-Finally, if the quadratic function is identically zero for all values of $f$ as shown in Fig. \ref{fig_meaning_cofactor}d, then these conditions are called \textit{cofactor conditions}.
+If it holds, then among these two roots, there are two interfaces corresponding to $f^*$ and two interfaces corresponding to $(1-f^*)$ i.e., four solution per twin system as shown in Fig. \ref{fig_meaning_cofactor}a(right).
+If these two roots $f^*$ and $(1-f^*)$ occurs at 0 and 1, as shown in Fig. \ref{fig_meaning_cofactor}b, and again if a certain inequality holds, this is the situation we discussed in the Sec. \ref{sec:cofactorcondition} above for the compatibility condition $\lambda_2 = 1$.
+The four possible interfaces are shown to the right of Fig \ref{fig_meaning_cofactor}b.
+Finally, if the quadratic function is identically zero for all values of $f$ as shown in Fig. \ref{fig_meaning_cofactor}c, then these conditions are called \textit{cofactor conditions}.
 Assuming again a certain inequality is usually satisfied, this means that there exist low energy interfaces for any volume fraction $ 0 \leq f \leq 1 $ of the twins.\\